-$\mu_{E_F}$ and $\sigma_{E_F}$ are obtained by fitting normal probability density function to $E_F$ distribution for each data set. $\alpha_r$ is the same value as calculated for $0\,a_0$ case: $\alpha_r=0.09$.
 The result of correlation between first and all other energy groups predicted by this adjusted model is shown in red curves in Fig. \ref{fig:ch75a0halfPisz1szi}.
 In this figure, blue circles are data, black dashed curves are the raw model without $E_F$ variation and finite energy resolution.
 The agreement between data and the raw model is qualitative: the oscillation frequencies of correlation for the data and model are the same, but the amplitude of correlation calculated from data is obviously smaller than the raw model prediction.
 In contrast, the model including $E_F$ variation and $E_i$ uncertainty fits the data much better.

 By comparing the ensemble-averaged \textit{\textbf{c}}$_{ij}^\perp$ over the data set after data selection to the quasi-classical model with an energy-dependent coefficient $\Gamma(E_i|\sigma_{E_F},\alpha_r)$ included, we confirm that the numerical implementation of $\Gamma(E_i|\sigma_{E_F},\alpha_r)$ is consistent with data as described in this section.
 Therefore, for all \textit{\textbf{c}}$_{ij}^\perp$ plots presented in this work, the calculated \textit{\textbf{c}}$_{ij}^\perp$ is shown after being multiplied by $\Gamma^{-1}(E_i|\sigma_{E_F},\alpha_r)$ to restore the suppressed signal to the correct multi-shot average.
 The value of $\alpha_r$ adopted varies from 0.06 to 0.09 for fitting purposes.
 Note that, in $\mathcal{M}_\perp^2$ calculation, $\Gamma^{-1}(E_i|\sigma_{E_F},\alpha_r)$ is not needed since the double summation $\sum_{i,j}\mathcal{C}_{ij}^\perp$ is implemented for every single shot, avoiding the suppression because of average.
 In the end, the $\mathcal{M}_\perp^2$ for the selected data set is obtained by averaging over that for all single shots.